The unluckiest star: A spectroscopically confirmed repeated partial tidal disruption event AT 2022dbl: Conclusion

-This work is supported by National Key Research and Development Program of China (2023YFA1608100), the National Natural Science Foundation of China (grants 12393814,12233008,12073025,12192221), the Strategic Priority Research Program of the Chinese Academy of Sciences (XDB0550200, XDB41000000), the China Manned Space Project (No. CMS-CSST-2021-A13), the Fundamental Research Funds for Central Universities (WK3440000006) and the Anhui Provincial Natural Science Foundation (2308085QA32).
-K. M. acknowledges support from JSPS KAKENHI grant No. JP24H01810.
+This work is supported by the National Natural Science Foundation of China (12233008, 12393814, 12073025, 12192221), the National Key R\&D Program of China (2023YFA1608100), the Strategic Priority Research Program of the Chinese Academy of Sciences (XDB0550200, XDB41000000), the China Manned Space Project (CMS-CSST-2021-A13, CMS-CSST-2021-A07), the Cyrus Chun Ying Tang Foundations, the Fundamental Research Funds for Central Universities (WK3440000006) and the Anhui Provincial Natural Science Foundation (2308085QA32).
+K.M. acknowledges support from JSPS KAKENHI grant No. JP24H01810.
 The authors appreciate the support of the Cyrus Chun Ying Tang Foundations.
 We thank the Swift science operations team for accepting our ToO requests and arranging the observations.
 We thank all researchers who have submitted Swift ToO requests and LCO spectroscopy proposals.
 We thank the staff of IAO, Hanle, CREST, and Hosakote, who made these observations possible.
 The facilities at IAO and CREST are operated by the Indian Institute of Astrophysics, Bangalore.
 We thank Prof. Christoffer Fremling and Nicholas Earley for helping us obtain a P200 spectrum on March 20, 2024.
 We acknowledge the support of the staff of the Lijiang 2.4m telescope, although we failed to obtain a usable spectrum.
-ZL thanks Dr. Junbo Zhang, Dr. Jie Zheng and Dr. Junjie Jin for the kind help on the ToO observation on the Xinglong 2.16m telescope and the subsequent data reduction, and sincerely apologizes for not using this low-resolution spectrum.
-ZL sincerely thanks the UK Swift Science Data Centre (UKSSDC) helpdesk (especially Phil and Kim) for the kind instructions and \textit{Swift} replies on the reduction of XRT data.
-ZL thanks Robert Wiegand for the help on the reduction of UVOT data.
+Z.L. thanks Dr. Junbo Zhang, Dr. Jie Zheng and Dr. Junjie Jin for the kind help on the ToO observation on the Xinglong 2.16m telescope and the subsequent data reduction, and sincerely apologizes for not using this low-resolution spectrum.
+Z.L. sincerely thanks the UK Swift Science Data Centre (UKSSDC) helpdesk (especially Phil and Kim) for the kind instructions and \textit{Swift} replies on the reduction of XRT data, and thanks Robert Wiegand for the help on the reduction of UVOT data.
 The ZTF forced-photometry service was funded under the Heising-Simons Foundation grant \#12540303 (PI: Graham).
 This research uses data obtained through the Telescope Access Program (TAP).
 Observations with the Hale Telescope at Palomar Observatory were obtained as part of an agreement between the National Astronomical Observatories, Chinese Academy of Sciences, and the California Institute of Technology.